Coffee Shop Loyalty Programs: Turn Visitors Into Regulars

 17g Coffee — Bellwether customer café

 Acquiring a new customer costs five to seven times more than retaining an existing one.
-For coffee shops—where habitual daily visits drive profitability—loyalty programs are one of the highest-ROI marketing investments you can make.
-This guide covers program design, reward structures, technology options, and how to measure success.
+For coffee shops where habitual daily visits drive profitability, loyalty programs are one of the highest-ROI marketing investments you can make.
+This guide covers program design, reward structures, technology options, and how to actually measure success.

-Coffee is uniquely suited to loyalty programs: high purchase frequency (daily for many customers), low individual transaction value (rewards accumulate fast), habitual behavior (easy to form routine), and emotional connection (coffee is personal).
+Coffee is uniquely suited to loyalty programs.
+High purchase frequency (daily for many customers), low individual transaction value (rewards accumulate fast), habitual behavior (easy to form routine), and emotional connection (coffee is personal).
+The metrics shift in a way that compounds over time:

 Visit frequency2–3×/week4–5×/week